nmferraro5/graph_genome_GENE245/data/README.md

 # Data Sources

+#### File with all 1000 genomes project individuals and their sex and populations assignments
+1000genomes_samples_clean.csv - Reformatted
+1000genomes_samples_orig.csv - Original

 #### Added TAB delim format of Chr2 vcf > ALL.chr2.txt

 #### Reference genome assembly used in 1000 genomes phase 3